 So why is it suddenly so bad for us?
 In moderation, I don’t think it is, and if you do a Google search of Trans Fat, you find many Web sites that state all the dangers of ingesting the stuff, but there are some that hold a different view.
 For one: http://nutritionnewsfocus.com/archive/TransFatMyth.html

 It’s no wonder that consumers are baffled when it comes to what is harmful and what is beneficial to our health.
 Scientists can’t even agree, and every other year some study refutes what another study proved.

 What I would like to know is what happened to common sense in this frenzy of studies and litigation and media hype.
 Unless you’ve lived on a desert island somewhere, you’re aware of the problems of obesity and poor nutrition that are swiftly outpacing smoking as a major health issues in the United States.
 We now know that we should not subside on a diet of fast food – especially of the fried variety – and we need to eat more fruits and veggies.
 Think of it as a tasty alternative to medicine.
 Would you rather take a pill to control your cholesterol or take a walk and eat an apple?

 Okay, maybe some of you would prefer the pill.
 That’s your choice.
 But if organizations like CSPI continue to try to regulate the food industry through litigation, or pressure to the FDA to step in, we won’t have choices any more.

-So maybe we should start taking more responsibility about these health issues before we lose all control.
-I am really going to be pissed if someone outlaws Funnel Cakes.
+So maybe we should start taking more responsibility about these health issues before we lose all control, but I’m really going to be pissed if someone outlaws funnel cakes.